 Substitute for Lobster

-If you’re still unsure about cooking live lobster, perhaps some Argentinian pink shrimp could be a good compromise?
+If you’re still unsure about cooking live lobster, or if you can’t find any that meet muster, perhaps some Argentinian pink shrimp could be a good compromise?
 They’re often marketed as being similar to lobster (firm and sweet)—and are available frozen at Trader Joe’s.
 You don’t have the pleasure of digging into a meaty tail or cracking a claw, but maybe that’s a plus for you!
-If all this has put you off the mere idea of eating an actual lobster, word from FoodRepublic is, you can make a legit vegan lobster roll with hearts of palm.
+And if all this has put you off the mere idea of eating an actual lobster, word from FoodRepublic is, you can make a legit vegan lobster roll with hearts of palm.

 How to Cook Lobster

-If you do decide to take on a lobster in your own kitchen, check out our lobster recipes, from basic steamed lobster to a luxurious lobster risotto perfect for Valentine’s Day (or any other special occasion).
+If you do decide to take on a lobster in your own kitchen, check out our lobster recipes, from basic steamed lobster to a luxurious lobster risotto perfect for New Year’s Eve, Valentine’s Day, or any other special occasion.

 Related Video: How to Open a Bottle of Champagne to Go with Your Lobster